Moana Pasifika: Ownership

-Whilst New Zealand Rugby granted Moana Pasifika the licence for them to join Super Rugby, the team is not owned or operated by, and is not considered affiliated with New Zealand Rugby, as is the case with the New Zealand-based Kiwi teams.
-Moana Pasifika were established and wholly owned by a charitable trust, the Moana Pasifika Charitable Trust.
+Although New Zealand Rugby (NZR) granted Moana Pasifika the licence for them to join the Super Rugby Pacific competition, the club is not owned or operated by, and is not directly affiliated with New Zealand Rugby, as is the case with the other New Zealand-based teams.
+The club was established and wholly owned by a charitable trust, the Moana Pasifika Charitable Trust.
 In 2021, World Rugby approved a funding package for a period of three years to support the establishment and operation of both the Fijian Drua and Moana Pasifika, worth £1.2m annually, shared between the two teams.
-The two new franchises were also to be supported by their respective unions and private equity funding.
+The two new teams were also to be supported by their respective national unions and private equity funding.
 Sport New Zealand provided significant funding for Moana Pasifika in order to underwrite the franchise and cover additional operating costs for a period of four years.

-In 2024 the majority ownership of the team was sold to the Pasifika Medical Association (PMA) Group, which previously held a stake in the team.
+In 2024, majority ownership of the club was sold to the Pasifika Medical Association (PMA) Group, which previously held a minority stake in the club.
 The deal included sponsorship and a partnership that would provide infrastructure and support around communications, events management, and a facility for the team's training and events.